• Get Started

 8

-The third race of Zwift Racing League 2021/22 Season 3 is Tuesday, April 19th.
+The third race of Zwift Racing League 2021/22 Round 3 is Tuesday, April 19th.
 For the first time in ZRL history we’ll be racing the rather complex Makuri Islands Chasing the Sun route.
 Lots of sprints, with a big KOM to break up the pack – it’s going to get interesting!

 We’ve put together a complex race guide including tips for bike choice, powerups, and crucial segments.
 Ride smarter… ride harder.
 Let’s dig in!